BodaliciousCelestius/crm-api/README.md

 The handling of log formatting is different based on the environment :
 * `dev`, `docker`, `default` : A simple String standardized formatting using the Spring default formatter
 * `prod` : A production ready formatting using JSON to be able to be ingested by cloud tooling.

+## Caching
+A lightweight caching mechanism is enabled at the service layers to cache clients and contracts whenever possible.
+It uses Caffeine along with Spring Boot caching definition (@Cacheable, @EvictCache)

+It's useful to prevent repetitive calls or potential refresh from a frontend.
+This is particularly relevant here to save some database calls from being made.

 ## Code Formatting